 - 100% of delegates have stated they have an increased understanding of practical strategies that can be used in the workplace and increased confidence in talking to parents about early communication.

 Funded Early Years Level 3 SENCO

 This award is an accredited training programme for SENCO’s in early years settings.
 This innovative and exciting programme has been developed by School Improvement Liverpool and Nasen.

-- 55 Practitioners are currently attending this Level 3 Accredited SENCo Training
+- 89 Practitioners have gained a Level 3 Accredited SENCo Training

 - 100% of delegates have stated that their knowledge and confidence in carrying out the role of Early Years SENCo.

 This volunteer role includes signposting families to local services and activities, promoting choices for early childcare and sharing key messages regarding early communication, speech and language.